-In honor of the AJC Peachtree Road Race’s 50th year, the Atlanta Track Club is producing 50 stories over 50 weeks that celebrate various aspects of the race’s history and significance to the city.
+In honor of the AJC Peachtree Road Race’s 50th year in 2019, the Atlanta Track Club is produced 50 stories over 50 weeks that celebrated various aspects of the race’s history and significance to the city.
 To learn more about the AJC Peachtree Road Race t-shirt’s history, visit www.peachtree50.com.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.

 Your subscription to the Atlanta Journal-Constitution funds in-depth reporting and investigations that keep you informed.
 Thank you for supporting real journalism.